LLNL/axom/src/docs/sphinx/coding_guide/sec07_documentation.rst

 --------------------------------------------------------------------
-Summary of Common Doxygen commands
+Summary of common Doxygen commands
 --------------------------------------------------------------------

 This Section provides an overview of commonly used Doxygen commands.